MithamoMorgan/LUX_Academy_Week_2_Project_EDA/README.md

 * **Usefulness:** Helps identify long-term climate changes and assess how current weather fits into broader climate patterns.

 ### 5. Local Geographic Features:
-Analysis: Include data on geographic features (e.g., elevation, proximity to water bodies) and their impact on weather conditions.
+* **Analysis:** Include data on geographic features (e.g., elevation, proximity to water bodies) and their impact on weather conditions.
-Usefulness: Provides insights into how local geography influences temperature, wind patterns, and precipitation.
+* **Usefulness:** Provides insights into how local geography influences temperature, wind patterns, and precipitation.

-6. Wind Direction Data:
+### 6. Wind Direction Data:
-Analysis: Incorporate wind direction data to complement wind speed and understand prevailing wind patterns.
+* **Analysis:** Incorporate wind direction data to complement wind speed and understand prevailing wind patterns.
-Usefulness: Helps in assessing how wind direction affects weather conditions and visibility.
+* **Usefulness:** Helps in assessing how wind direction affects weather conditions and visibility.

-7. Sunlight and Solar Radiation:
+### 7. Sunlight and Solar Radiation:
-Analysis: Examine data on sunlight duration and solar radiation.
+* **Analysis:** Examine data on sunlight duration and solar radiation.
-Usefulness: Provides context for temperature patterns and helps understand seasonal variations in weather.
+* **Usefulness:** Provides context for temperature patterns and helps understand seasonal variations in weather.

-8. Humidity and Dew Point Interactions:
+### 8. Humidity and Dew Point Interactions:
-Analysis: Analyze the relationship between humidity and dew point temperatures to understand how these interact throughout the year.
+* **Analysis:** Analyze the relationship between humidity and dew point temperatures to understand how these interact throughout the year.
-Usefulness: Offers deeper insights into atmospheric moisture and its effects on weather conditions.
+* **Usefulness:** Offers deeper insights into atmospheric moisture and its effects on weather conditions.

-9. Air Quality and Pollution Levels:
+### 9. Air Quality and Pollution Levels:
-Analysis: Integrate data on air quality and pollution levels to see how they correlate with weather parameters.
+* **Analysis:** Integrate data on air quality and pollution levels to see how they correlate with weather parameters.
-Usefulness: Provides insights into how weather conditions affect air quality and public health.
+* **Usefulness:** Provides insights into how weather conditions affect air quality and public health.

-10. Historical Comparisons:
+### 10. Historical Comparisons:
-Analysis: Compare current data with historical weather patterns for similar periods in the past.
+* **Analysis:** Compare current data with historical weather patterns for similar periods in the past.
-Usefulness: Helps in identifying changes over time and understanding how current weather fits into historical trends.
+* **Usefulness:** Helps in identifying changes over time and understanding how current weather fits into historical trends.